kkylin/mit-scheme-intel-mac-patch/README.md

 MIT Scheme compiler currently won't work on Apple Silicon.
 So if you want to use MIT Scheme with native code compilation on a Mac, you will either need to run it on an Intel Mac or on Apple Silicon with Rosetta.
+Additionally, while you can install MIT Scheme using Apple's clang-based toolchain, the resulting native code compiler is partially broken (for reasons that remain mysterious to me).
+But building using GCC seems to solve the problem.
+These notes describe how to build MIT Scheme using GCC, which means disabling some Apple-specific bits of code.
+In particular, I don't know how to make a stand-alone Mac app.

-Also, a bit of clarification: these notes talk about "building" MIT Scheme.
+Another bit of clarification: these notes talk about "building" MIT Scheme.
 It is useful to know that one can view MIT Scheme as consisting of two parts: "microcode" written in C (providing basic runtime support), and